The Amish agricultural heritage has given way to new occupations

 Produce co-ops have been formed in places such as Lancaster County.
 Some of these co-ops distribute organic produce, a market which the Amish have also been entering in recent years.

 Organic farming is another avenue Amish have increasingly been pursuing.
 Contrary to common belief, most Amish farms are not organic, with Amish farmers using fertilizers and pesticides to achieve greater yields.

 Yet a growing contingent of Amish is producing organic milk and produce, attracted by higher prices and increasing demand from a health-conscious public.
 Higher prices means more can be earned by producing less, thereby reducing the amount of land needed to sustain a farm.

 It takes about three years for a farm to be certified as organic, which is one obstacle to entry.
-Another is the fact that new ideas such as organic farming take time to be accepted by Amish, which puts a lot of stock in traditional practice.
+Another is the fact that new ideas such as organic farming take time to be accepted by Amish, who put a lot of stock in traditional practice.
 Ironically, while seventy years ago, all farms were “organic”, the Amish have used chemicals for many decades, thus making the chemically-treated farm the status quo.

 Farming remains an esteemed occupation